makklays/google-hexagonal-microservices/README.md

 Built from scratch using a Hexagonal microservices architecture, it serves as a showcase for high-throughput processing, logging, and monitoring.

-The system highlights the practical application of Google’s managed infrastructure, specifically leveraging Cloud Spanner and Bigtable, combined with Kafka and gRPC.
+The system highlights the practical application of Google’s managed infrastructure, specifically leveraging Cloud Spanner and Bigtable, combined with Kafka and gRPC (Protobuf).

 ## 🏗️ Architecture Overview